The Impact Intensive

 - The specific work required under each priority, written in plain language

-- The sequencing that matters, so you know what has to happen first and what can wait
+- The sequencing that matters, so you know what needs to happen first and what comes next

-- A practical weekly rhythm for the next 90 days, so momentum does not depend on memory or constant oversight
+- A practical weekly rhythm for the next 90 days, so momentum doesn't depend on memory or constant oversight

 - Clear definitions of “done,” so work actually completes instead of circling in refinement